-With proper latch-on, puts most of mother’s areola into his mouth.
+With proper latch-on, he puts most of mother’s areola into his mouth.
 (See illustration.)
 Mother’s nipple (1) goes to the back of baby’s mouth.
 The baby’s gums (2) compress the milk sinuses that lie about an inch behind the nipple.
 The tongue (3) is forward, underneath the breast, over the lower gum, and its motion helps baby draw out the milk.

 How you sit, how you hold your baby, and how you offer your breast all affect how baby latches on.
 Ultimately, these facts determine how comfortable you will be during breastfeeding.

 Mom’s position (the cradle hold)

 Sitting-upright in an armchair or rocking chair is the easiest position for breastfeeding.
 You can also sit up in bed, but make sure that your back, shoulders, and knees are well-supported.
 You’ll need several pillows.